Sacred Festival

 Month:

 Purnima is a cherished festival in the Hindu calendar, observed with devotion and reverence by spiritual seekers.
-This sacred day falls on May 1, 2026, bringing with it the blessings of Chandra (Moon God) and the spiritual energy of Swati nakshatra.
+This sacred day falls on June 29, 2026, bringing with it the blessings of Chandra (Moon God) and the spiritual energy of Mula nakshatra.

 In Puri, Odisha, devotees prepare for this special day with hearts full of devotion, ready to embrace the spiritual practices that have been passed down through generations.
 The observance of this festival connects us to our rich cultural heritage while offering profound spiritual benefits.